zanglab/CTCF_T-ALL_code/README.md

 # CTCF_T-ALL_code

-All codes used to generate results and figure that are reported in CTCF project.
+- All codes used to generate results and figures that are reported in CTCF project, a **README** file is attached to each folder and each subfolder.

+- For scripts to generate the figures, please refer to **README_figure.rst**.